When I even mention this name, I hear a wide array of comments from new parents ranging from:

 “I wish I never bought this thing.
 Now he won’t sleep without it.”

-What is the DockATot?
+First, what is the DockATot?

 If you are a new mom who is active on Instagram, you’ve probably seen it.

 According to DockATot’s website, it is “a multi-functional lounging, playing, chilling, resting and snuggling dock you can take anywhere.”
-It was originally made in Sweden as a place for a baby to sleep between two parents in their bed (a co-sleeper).
-In recent years, it has been esteemed globally by many new parents.

 Why has it become so popular?

-According to SIDS.org, your baby should be “Placed in a bare crib,” specifically, “The baby should be placed in a crib with no cover, pillows, bumper pads or positioning devices.”
+According to SIDS.org, your baby should be “Placed in a bare crib,” specifically, “The baby should be placed in a crib with no loose bedding, pillows, bumper pads or positioning devices.”
 The United States Consumer Product Safety Commission agrees that, “bare is best” inside the crib or bassinet.
 This means nothing but the baby is to be inside the crib or bassinet.